 Alphabet’s smart city startup, Sidewalk Labs, began in 2015 with the mandate to come up with new kinds of technologies to improve urban life.
 In the 6 years since, Sidewalk Labs has become a kind of one-stop shop vendor for smart city technology.

 Sidewalk Labs is positioning itself to be the dominant smart city vendor in two big ways: by leveraging Alphabet’s resources to make it financially feasible for towns and cities to work with the company, and by using other Alphabet companies to make its smart city offering more comprehensive.

 Other Alphabet companies contributing to Sidewalk Labs’ work include Waymo (autonomous cars) and DeepMind (machine learning), as well as smaller internal startups and spin-offs including Cityblock (personalized health), Coord (mobility), Intersection (Wi-Fi), and Replica (urban planning).

 While various startups offer some of these services, Sidewalk Labs can offer cities the full range.
-In June 2019, the company released a plan showing how it would put those services to work on its first full-scale project along a stretch of abandoned industrial space on Toronto’s Lake Ontario shoreline, a project with an estimated investment cost of more than $1.3B.
+In June 2019, the company released a plan showing how it would put those services to work on its first full-scale project along a 12-acre stretch of abandoned industrial space on Toronto’s Lake Ontario shoreline, a project with an estimated investment cost of more than $1.3B.